sbs20/scanserv/README.md

 # scanserv
+Please note that [scanservjs](https://github.com/sbs20/scanservjs) is a newer and more up-to-date version of this software.
+It is based on nodejs which may or may not float your boat.

 scanserv is a simple web-based UI for SANE which allows you to share a scanner on a network without the need for drivers or complicated installation. scanserv does not do image conversion or manipulation (beyond the bare minimum necessary